ARM-software/abi-aa/aaelf64/aaelf64.rst

 - Because the initial value of the place is not related to the ultimate target of a ``R_<CLS>_JUMP_SLOT`` relocation the addend ``A`` of such a REL-type relocation shall be zero rather than the initial content of the place.
 A platform ABI shall prescribe whether or not the ``r_addend`` field of such a RELA-type relocation is honored.
 (There may be security-related reasons not to do so).

 ``R_<CLS>_RELATIVE`` represents a relative adjustment to the place based on the load address of the object relative to its original link address.
-All symbols defined in the same segment will have the same relative adjustment.
-If ``S`` is the null symbol (ELF symbol index 0) then the adjustment is based on the segment defining the place.
-On systems where all segments are mapped contiguously the adjustment will be the same for each relocation, thus adjustment never needs to resolve the symbol.
+All symbols defined in the same binary will have the same relative adjustment.
 This relocation represents an optimization; a static linker can use it to replace ``R_<CLS>_GLOB_DAT`` when the symbol is known at static link time to always resolve to the current link unit.

 ``R_<CLS>_IRELATIVE`` represents a dynamic selection of the place’s resolved value.
 The means by which this relocation is generated is platform specific, as are the conditions that must hold when resolving takes place.